winne27/fhem.js/README.md

   * 'getValueOnce' : delivers a value from fhem once
   * 'getValuePerm' : delivers a value from fhem and send with websocket updated values
   * 'command'      : send a fhem command like "list xyz".
-Response is send back as ack respons
+Response is send back as ack response
   * 'commandNoResp': send a fhem command like "set xyz off".
 No response of this command is send back.

 On client side the following receiving data event should be handled: